ThrowPeople/SimpleContext/README.md

-It's just a project like a toy, it's not very well implementation, bu to be taken seriously
+It's just a project like a toy, it's not very well implementation.
 # SimpleContext

 A Simple Web Framework written in kotlin